-- 1. Perform tests using laboratory equipment and methods. - Work safely in a laboratory or clinical setting and follow safety protocols. - 3.
-Describe pathophysiology of a human disease. - Employ diagnostic techniques to identify an unknown bacterium. - 5.
+- 1. Demonstrate proficiency in various laboratory techniques and methods. - 2.
+Work safely in a laboratory or clinical setting. - 3.
+Apply biological concepts as it relates to health and disease. - 4.
 Describe anatomical structures.

 Requirements for the Pre-Allied Health certificate of achievement may be met by completing 12-13 units of required courses and 7-9 units of elective courses with a grade of "C" or better.